MicrosoftDocs/azure-devops-docs/docs/cli/auto-detect-and-git-aliases.md

 The Azure DevOps Extension evaluates if your current working directory is an Azure Repos git repository to auto detect configuration setting - organization, project, and repository.
 Auto detection is controlled by the `--detect` flag, which is `true` by default.

-Wih this capability, you can run `az repos pr list` in your local git checkout to view all PRs in the repository.
+With this capability, you can run `az repos pr list` in your local git checkout to view all PRs in the repository.

 You can also configure the Azure DevOps Extension to add git aliases for common git-based Azure Repos commands like creating or adding reviewers to pull requests.
 Run the following command to enable git aliases.